lucahendicott/responsive-portfolio/README.md

 ## Project Description

 This Project is my responsive portfolio, utilizing Bootstrap along with some custom CSS for styling.
 There are 3 different pages you can navigate to using the nav bar.
 The pages include an about me, a portflio page and a contact page.
 Any user can easily navigate through each page.
-The About Me page has detailed information and links to github and linkedin, including contact info.
+The About Me page has detailed information and links to github and linkedin, including contact info and a downloadable pdf format resume.
 The Portfolio page has cards which display some projects with photos and links to the repos and deployed apps.

 ## Cool stuff I learned